machristie/fmr-mobile/readme.md

 `startListening` instead. `startListening` is called by the Router before `$.mobile.changePage` is called on that page. `stopListening` is called on a page when transitioning to another page.

+# Enhancing the PageView

+Whenever `render()` is called, the *page* needs to be re-enhanced.  jQuery Mobile will automatically enhance a *page* the first time it is changed to, but after that you need to call it yourself.
+So most of the time for a PageView, you implement render like so:

+    render: function () {
+        // do some rendering
+        // ...
+        this.$el.page().enhanceWithin();
+        return this;
+    }